Sex after Breast Cancer

 Your fertility may be affected by chemotherapy treatments.
 If you’d like to have a child in the future, speak to your physician prior to starting treatments.
 You may be able to harvest eggs to be stored for pregnancy down the road.
 Often times, fertility decisions need to be made quickly prior to the start of cancer treatments.
 It can be very stressful to make such important decisions in a short time-frame.
 This is an important discussion between you and your partner and should not be influenced by outside sources.
 Once you make your decision, put it to rest and feel comfortable that you’re doing what’s best for the two of you.

-It is natural that you might feel anxious about resuming sexual intimacy.
+It is natural that you might feel anxious about having sex.
 You might experience mood swings as a side effect of cancer treatments.
-Other sources of anxiety can affect interpersonal relationships such as the fear of cancer recurrence, a change in work-life related to treatments and doctor appointments, or social isolation during cancer recovery.
+Other sources of anxiety can affect your relationship with your partner such as the fear of cancer recurrence, a change in work-life related to treatments and doctor appointments, or feeling isolated during cancer recovery.

 Proper sexual positioning can be helpful in reducing pain during sexual intercourse.